azizehHasan/Jordanian-QA-Community/README.md

 * Create And Run First TestNG-WebDriver Test
 * Upload the Project to getHub and connect it to git Via SSH key

+ *Second step

+ I will add more details in the comming days